YeoLab/yeolab.github.io-source/content/pages/people/ron_batra.md

 Ron is a postdoctoral scholar at Gene Yeo lab at the University of California, San Diego and funded by the myotonic dystrophy foundation (MDF).
 Ron finished his Bachelors degree in Pharmacy at the University of Delhi at New Delhi, India.
 During his undergraduate, Ron worked on drug-receptor interactions and biopharmaceutics.
 Subsequently, Ron joined the masters program in pharmacology at the Ohio State University at Columbus, Ohio where he was a part of Jeff Kuret lab used transmission electron microscopy to study the kinetics of aggregation of the Alzheimer’s disease and frontotemporal dementia related protein Tau (MAPT).
 Ron completed his PhD in genetics at Maurice Swanson’s lab at the University of Florida and elucidated the role of muscleblind-like (MBNL) proteins in alternative splicing (AS) and alternative polyadenylation (APA) in cellular models, mouse models, and patient tissues of myotonic dystrophy patients.
 Ron spent a year as a postdoctoral fellow at the Mayo Clinic in Jacksonville, FL where he studied RNA processing defects in sporadic and C9orf72 amyotrophic lateral sclerosis human autopsy samples.
 Ron joined Yeo lab in 2015 and is interested in studying the role of RNA-binding proteins and RNA processing in neurological disorders.
 Ron wants to use novel cutting-edge technologies such as single cell systems, and high-throughput genomics/proteomics to study pathological mechanisms of diseases such as myotonic dystrophy and ALS.
 In his free time, Ron likes to indulge in fitness training, hiking, and exploring/cooking food.

 ## Publications
+**Batra R**, Nelles DA, Pirie E, Blue SM, Marina RJ, Wang H, Chaim IA, Thomas JD, Zhang N, Nguyen V, Aigner S, Markmiller S, Xia G, Corbett KD, Swanson MS, Yeo GW.
+Elimination of Toxic Microsatellite Repeat Expansion RNA by RNA-Targeting Cas9.
+Cell.
+2017 Aug 10.

 **Batra R**, Stark TJ, Clark E, Belzile J-P, Roberts BT, Huelga SC, Spector DH, Yeo GW.
 Host RNA binding protein CPEB1 drives HCMV infection.
 Nature Structural and Molecular Biology, 2016.

-Goodwin, M., Mohan, A., **Batra, R**.
-Swanson, M.S.
-(2015) “Dysregulation of alternative polyadenylation in myotonic dystrophy brain”; Accepted Cell Reports
+Goodwin M, Mohan A, **Batra R**, Swanson MS “Dysregulation of alternative polyadenylation in myotonic dystrophy brain”; Accepted Cell Reports

-Prudencio, M. * , Belzil, V. * , **Batra, R.** * , Ross, C.,et. al. (2015) “Distinct brain transcriptome profiles in C9orf72-associated and sporadic ALS” ( *indicates equal contribution) Nature Neuroscience 2015 Jul 20. doi: 10.1038/nn.4065
+Prudencio M * , Belzil V * , **Batra R** * , Ross C, et. al. “Distinct brain transcriptome profiles in C9orf72-associated and sporadic ALS”  Nature Neuroscience 2015 Jul 20. doi: 10.1038/nn.4065 ( *indicates equal contribution)

 **Batra R**, Manchanda M, Swanson MS
 Means to an end: Global insights into alternative polyadenylation regulation.
 RNA Biology, 2015.

 Nussbacher JK, **Batra R**, Lagier-Tourenne C, Yeo GW RNA-binding proteins in neurodegeneration: Seq and you shall receive.
 Trends in Neurosciences, 2015.

-**Batra, R.** * , Charizanis, K.* , Manchanda, M., Li, M., Mohan, A, Finn, D., Goodwin, M., Sobczak, K., Zhang, C., Thornton, C.A., Swanson M.S.
-(2014) “Loss of MBNL leads to disruption of developmentally regulated alternative polyadenylation in RNA mediated disease”; Molecular Cell, Oct 23;56(2):311-22, 2014 (*indicates equal contribution)
+**Batra R** * , Charizanis K* , Manchanda M, Li M, Mohan A, Finn D, Goodwin M, Sobczak K, Zhang C, Thornton CA, Swanson MS. Loss of MBNL leads to disruption of developmentally regulated alternative polyadenylation in RNA mediated disease; Molecular Cell, Oct 23;56(2):311-22, 2014 (*indicates equal contribution)

 Lee, K.-Y., Li, M., Manchanda, M., Chamberlain, C.M., **Batra, R.**, Mohan, A., Charizanis, K., Finn, D., Hong, H., Ranum, L.P.W., and M. S. Swanson.
 (2013) “Mouse muscleblind-like compound knockout models of myotonic dystrophy.”
 EMBO Mol Med.
 2013 Dec;5(12):1887-900